gcholakov/vending-machine/README.md

 This buy the chips if we have enough money, otherwise will return error with message.

 For your convenience there are exported endpoint calls in file [vending-machine.postman_collection.json](vending-machine.postman_collection.json) for testing with Postman.

+## Possible improvements:
+* increase the number of test cases;
+* add more validations.